Donkelly-Analyst/Hypertension-Analysis/README.md

 GROUP BY BP_History, Age_Grade
 ORDER BY BP_History, Age_Grade;

-Total Number of Smokers that are Hypertensive
+---Total Number of Smokers that are Hypertensive

 SELECT COUNT(*) AS smokers_with_hypertension
 FROM health_data
 WHERE Smoking_Status = 'Smoker'
   AND Hypertension = 'Yes';

-Sum of BP by Family_History
+---Sum of BP by Family_History

 SELECT Family_History,
        SUM(BP) AS total_bp
 FROM health_data
 GROUP BY Family_History;

-Sum of Sleep_Duration by BP_History
+---Sum of Sleep_Duration by BP_History

 SELECT BP_History,
        SUM(Sleep_Duration) AS total_sleep_duration
 FROM health_data
 GROUP BY BP_History;

-Sum of Stress_Score by Age Grade
+---Sum of Stress_Score by Age Grade

 SELECT Age_Grade,
        SUM(Stress_Score) AS total_stress_score
 FROM hypertension
 GROUP BY Age_Grade
 ORDER BY Age_Grade DESC;
 ```

 ### *Key Insights*